alch-1/correlation-gpa-and-income/README.md

 - Matplotlib
 - Seaborn

-`cleanData.py` used for data cleaning to ensure GPAs collected were legitimate by removing GPAs that were impossible `visualise.ipynb` used to visualise the data collected
+`cleanData.py` used for data cleaning to ensure GPAs collected were legitimate by removing GPAs that were impossible.
+`visualise.ipynb` used to visualise the data collected.